Platform · Migration

 Validation and reconciliation

-Validate source records, detect conflicts, map legacy identifiers, compare outcomes, and cut over only when the way of working is ready.
+Validate source records, detect conflicts, map legacy identifiers, compare outcomes, and cut over only when operations are ready.

 View cutover paths →